RapidSOS: Funding

 In November 2018, RapidSOS announced a $30 million Series B funding round, led by Playground Global.

 In October 2019, RapidSOS closed their Series B Funding round of $55 million, led by Energy Impact Partners.

 In February 2021, RapidSOS closed their Series C funding round of $85 million, led by Insight Partners.

+In October 2022, RapidSOS closed additional Series C funding round of $75 million, led by Night Dragon, bringing the company's total raised to over $250 million.